 To copy an object, select the object and press Command/Control-C.

 To cut an object, select the object and press Command/Control-X.

-To paste an object from the Clipboard onto the Stage, press Command/ Control-V.
+To paste an object, select the object and press Command/Control-V.

-To paste an object in place, press Command/ Control-Shift-V.
+To paste an object in place, select the object and press Command/Control-Shift-V.